AlessandroKuz/PomoFlexi/README.md

 Future features:
 Basic features:
-- [ ] Add a base timer
+- [ ] Add a base timer.
-- [ ] Add a task list
+- [ ] Add a task list.
-- [ ] Add a calendar
+- [ ] Add a calendar.
-- [ ] Add a statistics page
+- [ ] Add a statistics page.
-- [ ] Add a settings page
+- [ ] Add a settings page.
-- [ ] Add a dark mode
+- [ ] Add a dark mode.
-- [ ] Add a light mode
+- [ ] Add a light mode.
-- [ ] Add a theme selector
+- [ ] Add a theme selector.

 Flexibility features:
-- [ ] Add a custom timer
+- [ ] Add a custom timer.
-- [ ] Track total time spent on tasks --> statistics page
+- [ ] Track total time spent on tasks --> statistics page.
-- [ ] Track time after the indicative time runs out --> when the continue button is pressed you'll be shown the actual time spent on the task
+- [ ] Track time after the indicative time runs out --> when the continue button is pressed you'll be shown the actual time spent on the task.